 (C) Accountability and Audit

-The Manager provides Unitholders with quarterly and annual financial statements.
-In presenting the annual and quarterly financial statements to Unitholders, the Board aims to provide Unitholders with a balanced, clear and understandable assessment of CCT's performance, position and prospects.
-In order to achieve this, Management provides the Board with management accounts on a monthly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment, of CCT's financial performance, position and prospects.
+The Manager provides Unitholders with quarterly and annual financial statements within the relevant periods prescribed by the Listing Manual after they are reviewed by the AC and approved by the Board.
+These financial statements are accompanied by news releases issued to the media and which are also posted on the SGXNet.
+Through the quarterly and annual financial statements, the Board aims to provide Unitholders with a balanced, clear and understandable assessment of CCT’s performance, position and prospects.
+In order to achieve this, Management provides the Board with management accounts on a monthly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment, of CCT’s financial performance, position and prospects.

 Risk Management and Internal Controls

-The Manager has in place an adequate and effective system of internal controls addressing material financial, operational, compliance and information technology risks to safeguard Unitholders' interests and CCT's assets.
+The Manager has in place an adequate and effective system of risk management and internal controls addressing material financial, operational, compliance and information technology (IT) risks to safeguard Unitholders’ interests and CCT’s assets.

 The Board has overall responsibility for the governance of risk and oversees the Manager in the design, implementation and monitoring of the risk management and internal controls system.
 The AC assists the Board in carrying out the Board’s responsibility of overseeing the risk management framework and policies of CCT Group.